AngelasGH/IT120_HappyLife/README.md

     How does it work:
     Create superuser to login to the admin.
     You should login to the admin before using the website.
+    You cannot perform CRUD if you are an Anonymous User.

     If you have question just contact me with the ff.
     Facebook Account: Angelica Sotis
     Gmail: angelica.sotis020202@gmail.com
            angelica.sotis@carsu.edu.ph